print logo

 How Does Mean Radiant Temperature Work?

 Using MaRTy, MRT is calculated from the combination of radiative inputs from six directions to produce a measurement of the thermal heat load.
 This calculation is specific to the exact location where MaRTy stands, giving it the ability to capture fine-scale thermal variations between sites.
-In other words, MRT can distinguish the temperature differences that humans feel depending on a variety of factors, like how sunny or shady it is or how hot the ground beneath them is.
+In other words, MRT can distinguish the temperature differences that humans feel depending on a variety of factors, like how sunny or shady it is or how hot the ground is below.

-Though we feel a significant difference between the shade and the sun on a hot day, the air temperature might not change very much between the two locations.
-This is because air temperature is not measuring radiation, and incoming radiation has a very strong influence on the temperature that humans feel.
+Though we feel a significant difference between shady and sunny locations on a hot day, the air temperature might not change very much between the two locations.
+This is because air temperature is not measuring radiation, yet incoming radiation has a very strong influence on the temperature that humans feel.
 For example, on a cold day, if the sun is shining on your skin, it will make your skin feel warm despite the low air temperature.
-By measuring incoming radiation from all directions, we are able to get a more accurate picture of how much stress due to heat a person will experience in a specific location.
+By measuring incoming radiation from all directions, we get a more accurate picture of how much stress due to heat a person will experience in a specific location.

-The air temperature, relative humidity, and wind speed are not a part of the MRT equation, but they are still important metrics to know because they affect our thermoregulation.
-While radiation is always the dominant factor influencing human comfort in a hot, dry climate like Sacramento, it is especially dominant on days with low windspeeds and low relative humidity (which is typically the case on the hottest days of the year).
-For an overview of the physical processes behind radiative inputs, air temperature, relative humidity, and wind speed and how they contribute to human thermal comfort, visit this page.
+Although air temperature, relative humidity, and wind speed are not components of the MRT equation, they are still important metrics to consider because they affect human thermoregulation.
+While radiation is the dominant factor influencing human comfort in a hot, dry climate like Sacramento, CA, it is particularly dominant on days with lower wind speeds and low relative humiditywhich is typically the case on the hottest days of the year.
+For an overview of the physical processes behind radiative inputs, air temperature, relative humidity, wind speed, and how they contribute to human thermal comfort, click here.

 image.png

-Thermoregulation is the human body's process of keeping its core temperature within certain boundaries despite the outside environment.
-MRT is not a feels like temperature of the location, it is measuring the factor that has the strongest influence on how the human body will thermoregulate.
-This is why we say MRT measures the thermal heat load.
-Upon receiving an incoming heat load, the human body will thermoregulate in an attempt to feel more comfortable.
-A feels like temperature of a given location would account for this thermoregulation process, which differs drastically from person to person based on a variety of factors.
-MRT, the other metrics measured by MaRTy, and information from passersby collected by heat comfort surveys can be added to a heat index called the Physiologically Equivalent Temperature (PET) to give us an estimate of the feels like temperature based on the human body's thermoregulation process.
+Thermoregulation is the human body's process of keeping its core temperature within certain boundaries, despite the outside environment.
+MRT is not a "feels like" temperature of the location; it a measurement of radiation, which has the strongest influence on how the human body will thermoregulate.
+MRT measures thermal heat load.
+Under extreme thermal conditions, the human body will thermoregulate in an attempt to feel more comfortable.
+A "feels like" temperature of a given location would account for this thermoregulation process, and differs drastically from person to person based on a variety of factors.
+MRT, other metrics measured by MaRTy, and information from passersby collected via heat comfort surveys can be added to a heat index called the Physiological Equivalent Temperature (PET) to give an estimate of the "feels like" temperature based on the human body's thermoregulation process.

 Measuring Shade